FermiParadox/TorBrowser_mouse_track_deanon/README.md

 - assignment of existing IP to new user
 - accuracy (false positives and false negatives)

+The above could make the attacks a bit harder.
+But a more sophisticated software would overcome them.

 # Investigate later
-- Can single-browser single-tab metrics be used to extract patterns related to a user's UI layout (file shortcuts on desktop, etc.)?
+- Can single-browser single-tab metrics be used to extract patterns related to a user's UI layout (location of shortcuts on desktop, etc.)?